 - Clearly identify the providers you select to your users, and obtain users' consent in line with Google's EU user consent policy.
 You could do this by listing your chosen ad technology providers in a consent flow, or listing your chosen providers on a separate page of your site to which you direct your users from a consent flow.
 In either case, to comply with Google's EU user consent policy, you should link to the details provided by each provider that describes their activities.

-You can create your own consent dialog that displays a message on your sites or apps asking your users in the EEA, the UK, and Switzerland for consent.
+You can use the Google CMP, a third-party CMP, or create your own consent dialog that displays a message on your sites or apps asking users in the EEA, the UK, and Switzerland for consent.

 Consent for apps